bytecauldron/awesome-level-design/README.md

 ## GDC Talks

-+ [The Importance of Nothing](https://www.youtube.com/watch?v=GZ99gAb4T0o) - A GDC talk about negative space in map design.
++ [The Importance of Nothing](https://www.youtube.com/watch?v=GZ99gAb4T0o) - A talk about negative space in map design.

 ## Podcasts